abstractmachine/interaction-design-tools/09_electronics/readme.md

 - [RPI 4 Computer Vision Setup](https://github.com/abstractmachine/RPI4-OF11-OpenCV4.5-Instructions)

 ### Fritzing
 Yes, you can design your own circuitboards.
-You can even integrate them into your own custom housings (cf. CAD Tools, below) that you print out using various prototyping methods.
+You can even integrate them into your own custom housings (cf. (tutorial:CAD link:tools/3d-cad) Tools) that you print out using various prototyping methods.

 [Fritzing](https://fritzing.org) is a simple, easy to learn software tool for creating your own custom Printed Circuit Board (PCB) designs.

 ### KiCAD
 This is an open-source project slowly emerging as the de-facto hobbyist+professional tool for designing Printed Circuit Boards (PCB).
 It requires a strong understanding of electronics, and is very much the professional upgrade from Fritzing (cf. above).
-Another solution is Fusion 360 (cf. below) that integrates a PCB design environment inside of a larger 3D CAD tool.
+Another solution is (tutorial:Fusion 360 link:tools/3d-cad) that integrates a PCB design environment inside of a larger 3D CAD tool.

 [KiCAD](https://www.kicad.org)